Advanced Form Validation

 • Must not contain characters — the message will appear when users enter the restricted characters;

-• Matches regular expressions — the message will appear if users enter the symbols combination that does not match the regular expressions.
-For example, you can set the “^.{6,}$” Regular expression for the Text Field with the “Password” Field Type, and the custom Error Message “The password is too short” will appear if users enter less than six characters into the field;
+• Matches regular expressions — the message will appear if a combination of symbols that does not match the regular expressions is entered.
+For example, one can set the “^.{6,}$” Regular expression for the Text Field with the “Password” Field Type, and the custom Error Message “The password is too short” will appear if users enter less than six characters into the field;

 matches regular expression rule type

-• Does not match regular expressions — the message will appear if users enter the symbols combination that matches the regular expressions;
+• Does not match regular expressions — the message will appear if users enter the symbol combination that matches the regular expressions;

-• Server-Side callback — there are three callbacks available:
+• Server-Side callback — there are four callbacks available:

 • Custom function — with this option, the Function Name field appears, where you can enter a function.
-Hit the “Show” button to get examples of function registering;
+The “Show” button should be hit to get examples of function registering;

 server-side callback

-• Is user login unique — the custom Error Message will appear if users try to enter the login that already exists on the website;
+• Is user login unique — the custom Error Message will appear if users try to enter a login that already exists on the website;

-Be aware that you can add two and more advanced rules to every form field by clicking the “+ Add Rule” button.
+One can add two or more advanced rules to every form field by clicking the “+ Add Rule” button.

-When you set all needed advanced rules and hit the “Update” button, you’ll see the rules and messages in the Validation block section.
+After setting all needed advanced rules and hit the “Update” button, one can see the rules and messages in the Validation block section.

 block inherit validation type